Reviews

 Conclusion

-The Lenovo ThinkPad T14 Gen 2 Ryzen Edition is still a “tank” in the office notebook segment.
-However, we will not want to compare this notebook with other gaming and high-power laptops, and it has a long way to go.
-With the addition of the AMD Ryzen 7 PRO 5850U with only 15W power consumption, it has a powerful computing power close to that of a standard pressure processor while ensuring strong endurance.
-This means that we can leave work earlier, fix bugs earlier and show our value at work with ease.
-If what you need is an office tool rather than an entertainment tool, then it is very worth starting.
-Lastly, the Lenovo ThinkPad T14 comes with a small improvement relative to the previous generation.
-The company certainly has a lot of improvements to do in the next generation.
+The Lenovo ThinkPad T14 Gen 2 Ryzen Edition is still the king in the office notebook segment.
+However, we don’t want to compare this laptop to other gaming and high-powered laptops, and it still has a long way to go.
+Coupled with the AMD Ryzen 7 PRO 5850U, which has a power consumption of just 15W, it offers powerful computing capabilities comparable to a standard processor while ensuring excellent durability.
+This means we can leave work earlier, fix bugs earlier, and easily demonstrate our value in our work.

 David Tian